Create a Personal Blog Site

 $jekyll serve --drafts

-I get a blog site served locally at http://127.0.0.1:4000/notes/
+I get a blog site served locally at http://127.0.0.1:4000/notes/ for testing.
+I opened

-a browser and enter the url http://eagleshine.gitlab.io/notes
+a browser and enter the url http://eagleshine.gitlab.io/notes and hopefully it will show

 my site.
 However, something is wrong.
 It turns out that I need to add a shared runner in order